Physical Therapy, Occupational Therapy

 Depending on your needs, you may receive a variety of therapies during your rehabilitation.
-For more information about outpatient rehabilitation services provided to the patients, please click on the links below to expand:
+For more information about outpatient rehabilitation services provided, please click on the links below to expand:

 To best meet the needs of our patients, the physical therapists of the Outpatient Rehabilitation Department at Virginia Hospital Center work on specialized Physical Therapy teams.
 This approach allows our staff to focus their education and provide the best care to the patients we serve.
-Additionally, this allows patients with multiple problems to be cared for by a team of specialists in a different area of physical therapy, or in conjunction with occupational therapists and speech & language pathologists.
-For more information on just some of the Physical Therapy programs lead by our Specialty-teams, please click on the links below:
+Additionally, this allows patients with multiple problems to be cared for by a team of specialists in different areas of physical therapy, or in conjunction with occupational therapists and speech-language pathologists.
+For more information on the Physical Therapy programs lead by our Specialty-teams, please click on the links below:

-The speech-language pathologists of the Outpatient Department at Virginia Hospital Center offer speech-language pathology therapy for adults whose ability to speak or swallow has been affected by injury or illness.
-Our therapists provide patient evaluations, functional analysis of speech and swallowing including rehabilitee for cognitive-communication disorders.
+The speech-language pathologists of the Outpatient Department at Virginia Hospital Center offer speech-language-swallow pathology services for adults to address difficulty speaking or swallowing due to injury or disease.
+Our therapists provide patient evaluations, functional analysis of speech and swallowing including rehabilitation for cognitive-communication disorders.

 Specialized Care Services or Equipment